mebjas/html5-qrcode/README.md

    *          ----------------------
    *      - aspectRatio: Optional, desired aspect ratio for the video feed.
    *          Ideal aspect ratios are 4:3 or 16:9.
 Passing very wrong aspect
    *          ratio could lead to video feed not showing up.
+   *      - disableFlip: Optional, if {@code true} flipped QR Code won't be
+   *          scanned.
+Only use this if you are sure the camera cannot give
+   *          mirrored feed if you are facing performance constraints.
    * @param {Function} qrCodeSuccessCallback callback on QR Code found.
    *  Example:
    *      function(qrCodeMessage) {}